i-krishna/AI-Agents-LLMs-DeepLearning-ML/README.md

 Evaluation by GPT-4 or another LLM https://github.com/google/automl
 4. Performance Analysis
 Evaluates if agents can replicate and improve research or innovation.

+# Advanced AI Agents

+Agents that capture information beyond digital documents are inherently more advanced than those limited to pre-trained datasets or static documents.
+This is because the majority of the world's knowledge still exists outside of digitized formats.
+The next generation of AI agents are those that can directly interface with the physical world like Google's Gemini Assistant (Project Astra), but with the precision, reasoning, reliability and explaniability of model behavior.
+Such agents are best positioned to lead the future of intelligent systems.

 **Benchmarking Agentic AI's**